Kernix13/node-npm-basics/webpack.config.js.md

 const fse = require('fs-extra')
 ```

-Lines 9-15 is a variable for PostCSS and all the packages associated with it:
+Lines 9-15 is a variable for PostCSS and most of the packages associated with it:
 ```js
 const postCSSPlugins = [
   require("postcss-import"),